jlangr/ccode2/classes.md

 }
 ```

 (Yes we could use singletons for each LateStrategy derivative, particularly since the subclasses contain no data.
+We could also specify a class type for each enum value, then use reflection to instantiate the strategy object.
 But why make things more complicated?)

 MaterialType can then supply a `calculateFine` implementation that delegates to the `lateStrategy` object: